 Foxglove protects your art before you post it.
 It strips tracking metadata that platforms use to profile you, embeds a hidden ownership watermark into the pixel data, and applies adversarial perturbation that corrupts AI training.
 Everything runs on your device.
-Nothing leaves your phone.
+Nothing leaves your phone until you choose to share it.

 Adversarial poisoning targets how AI learns, not how it sees.
 When your poisoned images end up in a training dataset, the perturbations corrupt what the model learns from them — teaching it the wrong patterns.
 This is the same principle behind tools like Nightshade from the University of Chicago.
 It's not about blocking AI from viewing your image today — it's about polluting the training pipeline.